Annual Pediatric Residency Awards

 The Jason French Hospital Medicine Award was established in honor of Dr. Jason French, who unexpectedly passed away in June of 2020.
 This annual award is presented by the Section of Hospital Medicine to a graduating resident who has demonstrated excellence in the care of hospitalized children, and who exemplifies Jason’s dedication to patient care, leadership, advocacy, unrivaled selflessness, support of one’s colleagues and inspiring work ethic.

-Health Justice & Advocacy Award
+Health Justice, Advocacy & Equity Leadership Award

 In the spring of 2021, graduating resident leaders in health justice, advocacy and equity approached program leadership to consider recognizing a resident or residents for extraordinary contributions in health justice and advocacy.
 We would like to acknowledge those residents now for their foresight in starting the process for this recognition.
 Thank you, alumni founders who inspired this award: Ariel Porto, Alexis Ball, Nadia Hoekstra, Katelyn Soares and Kim Uchida.